justindujardin/pathy/README.md

 Pathy.stat(self: ~PathType) -> pathy.client.BucketStat
 ```

-Returns information about this path.
+Returns information about this bucket path.
-The result is looked up at each call to this method

 ## to_local